evanthegrayt/vim-update-plugins/README.md

 things, are customizable.

 ## Installation
 Please note, the current version works with unix-like operating systems.
-The next issue I'll be working on is getting the plugin working with Windows.
-This plugin is under active development, so please check back soon.
+None of this has been tested on Windows.

 Since this plugin is for updating other plugins from `git` repositories, I assume you're either running `vim-8` with the `packages` feature, or using